Retail Tobacco Sales License Information

 Tobacco Sales License every year.
 A

 Columbus Public Health.
-In addition,

 A license will be required for each location and the license is